mynl/aggregate/doc/2_user_guides/DecL/090_notes.rst

 .. _2_agg_class_note_clause:

+.. reviewed 2022-12-24

 The Note Clause
 ---------------------

-An optional note or comment on the distribution can be added at the end, as the last clause.
-Can include hints for computation.
-Text is enclosed in braces.
+An optional note (comment) on the distribution can be added at the end, as the last clause.
+The note can include hints for computation.
+The text is enclosed in braces.

 ::